-Healy is the author of Animal Spirits and What the Right Hand Knows, which was a finalist for the 2009 L.A.
+Tom is the author of three books of poetry, Velvet, Animal Spirits and What the Right Hand Knows, which was a finalist for the 2009 L.A.
 Times Book Prize and the Lambda Literary Award.
-Two books of his essays are forthcoming: Not Untrue, Not Unkind, reflections on friendship, and The Rest of the World, an examination of U.S. public diplomacy efforts to engage the American people with citizens of other countries.
+He is also the chair of O, Miami Poetry Festival.

 From 2011 through 2014, Healy served as Chairman of the Fulbright Scholarship Board, which oversees the worldwide Fulbright scholars program.
 Appointed by President Barack Obama, Healy traveled to six continents to promote peace and understanding through the exchange of ideas and culture.
 In 2014, the Fulbright program won Spain’s prestigious Prince of Asturias Award for International Cooperation.
 Healy remains on the executive committee of the Fulbright Board.